-Indicator 1.4.3 The Organization documents any identified unauthorized activities that have caused economic or environmental damage and takes appropriate action to bring these to end.
+Indicator 1.4.3 The Organization documents any identified illegal or unauthorized activities and takes appropriate action to bring these to end.

 Criterion 1.5 The Organization shall comply with the applicable national laws, local laws, ratified international conventions and obligatory codes of practice, relating to the transportation and trade of forest products within and from the Management Unit, and/or up to the point of first sale.